OPM/ResInsight/ApplicationCode/GrpcInterface/Python/doc/README_DOCUMENTATION.txt

-You need sphinx (pip install sphinx) to update the documentation.
+You need sphinx to update the documentation.

+pip install sphinx sphinx-markdown-builder

-To update run "make html" to update to reflect changes to the python code.
+To update run "make markdown" to update to reflect changes to the python code.
+The generated files are located in build/markdown